Fleet management solutions

 The last 60 or so years have seen mobility rapidly transform, revolutionising the way the world moves—and the way fleet businesses get the job done.
 This is what the history of telematics is about.

-With advances in Artificial Intelligence (AI) and other technologies on the way, this decade will surely mark another big turning point in fleet management.
+With advances in Artificial Intelligence (AI) and other technologies on the way, this decade will surely mark another big turning point in fleet management and telematics systems.
 But this new era of transformation wouldn’t be possible without the prior decades of innovation.

 So, let’s look back at key moments that have shaped today’s fleet management.
 How well do you know the history of telematics?
 Dive into this post and find out.